 If that screen was hidden by a navigation action, the message would be hidden too.

-What we really want is for our toast UI to display “above” all of the screens in the navigation stack.
+What we really want is for our message UI to display “above” all of the screens in the navigation stack.

-That way, the toast would remain visible (fading away after a few seconds), even if the stack of screens changes below.
+That way, the message would remain visible (fading away after a few seconds), even if the stack of screens changes below.

 To display some UI outside of the